 Research Funding and Grants

-Individual Grants Competition
+2022 CKER/CAS Individual Grants

 Centers of Actuarial Excellence (CAE) Grants

-SOA-sponsored grants.
+Colleges and universities that have attained CAE status are eligible to compete for sponsored grants.
 These grants would allow universities to make significant investments in their programs, research and the profession.
-Each year, the SOA awards a grant in two areas: education and research.
-Award amounts and durations can range between $25,000 and $100,000 per annum over a period of one to five years.
+The Society of Actuaries Research Institute awards a grant in two areas: education and research.
+Award amounts and durations can range between $25,000 and $100,000 per annum over a period of one to three years.
 Applications for multi- and single-year grants will be accepted.